mkirchner/marginalize.sh/README.md

 pretty awesome, in particular with the ability to use the Apple Pencil to add notes.

-The only drawback is that research papers do not have reasonably sized margins for that kind of use case.
-And that is since it either enforces very little note-taking or it disconnects the notes from the original text.
+The only drawback is that research papers generally do not have reasonably sized margins for that kind of use case.
+That is a quite unfortunate situation since it either limits note-taking or disconnects the notes from the original text.

 `marginalize.sh` allows you to add the margin you need for your notes: